anil-ajax/Python_Speech_to_Text/README.md

 # Python Speech to Text conversion

 * example uses wav file as input and gives text string as output.
-* we can be improved by processing the mic audio instead of wav file
+* we can be improve by directly processing the mic audio instead of wav file

 ## Getting Started